 Lowell is a very small city located in the state of Michigan.
 With a population of 3,906 people and two constituent neighborhoods, Lowell is the 250th largest community in Michigan.

-Lowell is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Lowell is a city of sales and office workers, service providers, and managers.
-There are especially a lot of people living in Lowell who work in office and administrative support (20.10%), management occupations (9.63%), and maintenance occupations (9.18%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lowell is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Lowell is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Lowell who work in office and administrative support (17.46%), management occupations (9.90%), and sales jobs (7.50%).

 Also of interest is that Lowell has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Lowell in 2010 was $22,114, which is middle income relative to Michigan and the nation.
-This equates to an annual income of $88,456 for a family of four.
+The per capita income in Lowell in 2010 was $23,685, which is upper middle income relative to Michigan, and middle income relative to the rest of the US.
+This equates to an annual income of $94,740 for a family of four.
 However, Lowell contains both very wealthy and poor people as well.

 The most common language spoken in Lowell is English.
-Other important languages spoken here include Russian and Spanish.
+Other important languages spoken here include Spanish and Polish.